Kavitate/WiGLE-Discord-Bot/README.md

 # WiGLE-Discord-Bot
-This Discord bot is used to pull a user's stats from wigle.net
+This Discord bot is used to pull a user's stats from wigle.net using WiGLE's API.